Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 What was it like as you watched your child transition to the professional ranks, and were you ever worried about how they would handle the big payday?

-AA: We didn’t discuss going pro until Eli decided.
+Annie Apple (Eli Apple's mom): We didn’t discuss going pro until Eli decided.
 In the seventh grade, I have all my kids do [a] vision board.
 He took it seriously, and he has achieved most everything.
 It was a 10-step plan.
 You can’t control whether you go to the pros or not.
 You have to focus on the process, not the results.
 We didn’t put that pressure on him.

 He eventually told us that he had always had a three-year plan, but we didn’t know that.
 He had made up his mind, and he had worked for it.